joshnuss/xml_builder/README.md

 ### Convenience Functions

-For more readability, you dont need to create tuples manually, use XmlBuilder's methods instead.
+For more readability, you can use XmlBuilder's methods instead of creating tuples manually.

 ```elixir
 XmlBuilder.doc(:person, "Josh")